 Club memberships

-Bailey is a member of Toledo Kennel Club and German Shepherd Dog Club of America.
+Bailey is a member of Competitive K9, Toledo Kennel Club, and German Shepherd Dog Club of America.

 Certifications & recognitions

-Bailey has been a member of Good Dog for over 2 years
+Bailey has been a member of Good Dog for about 3 years

 Bailey was screened for responsible practices and has been a member since 2023.